-This is the type of email you should send 21-28 days after a customer’s first purchase.
+You should send this email 21-28 days after a customer’s first purchase.

-You can use this type of email to send a discount coupon as an incentive for the new customer to make another purchase in your shop.
+You can use this email to send a discount coupon to incentivize the new customer to make another purchase in your shop.
 Industry statistics show that first-time customers who make a second purchase are expected to continue to invest in your brand, and therefore, repeat customers are profitable for your business.

 The purpose of sending post-purchase emails is to receive feedback on the quality of your products or services and the overall customer experience.
 You may send the following post-purchase emails for 30 days after a customer’s first purchase.

-You can send this type of email almost 3-7 days after purchase, depending on delivery time.
+Depending on delivery time, you can send this email almost 3-7 days after the purchase.

-- After receiving negative feedback, you can identify dissatisfied customers and try to resolve their problems, along with taking the necessary steps to avoid such mistakes in the future.
+- After receiving negative feedback, you can identify dissatisfied customers and resolve their problems, taking the necessary steps to avoid such mistakes in the future.

 - After receiving positive feedback, you can identify satisfied customers and use their comments as testimonials on your website.

-You can send this type of email 7-14 days after purchase, as the customer is likely to have unpacked and used the product by that time.
+You can send this email 7-14 days after purchase, as the customer will likely have unpacked and used the product by that time.

 Customer reviews have been proven to increase revenue by up to 18% after being displayed on a company’s website, as they are authentic.
-To have positive reviews, you need to sell good quality products and provide excellent customer experiences.
+You must sell good quality products and provide excellent customer experiences with positive reviews.
 These steps will ensure positive customer reviews via email.

 This email is usually sent 14-30 days after the first purchase and 24 hours before a discount coupon expires.

-If a discount is included in the email receipt, it can acquire additional revenue.
-This type of email generates a sense of urgency in customers and is likely to encourage customers to impulse buy to not miss out on the discount.
+The email receipt can acquire additional revenue if a discount is included.
+This type of email generates a sense of urgency in customers and is likely to encourage customers to impulse buy to avoid the discount.

 This type of email is sent 14 to 21 days after the customer’s first purchase.
-Up-selling and cross-selling techniques are used to increase the lifetime value of the customer.
+Up-selling and cross-selling techniques are used to increase the customer’s lifetime value.

-You can use cross-selling emails to help your customers discover products they might like and buy.
+You can use cross-selling emails to help customers discover products they might like and buy.

-- You can offer lucrative offers to loyal customers for a referral, and it encourages them to make another purchase and becomes an additional source of satisfaction.
+- You can offer lucrative offers to loyal customers for a referral, encouraging them to make another purchase and becoming an additional source of satisfaction.

-- Referred customers are likely to spend 13% more than customers who have been acquired through other channels.
+- Referred customers will likely spend 13% more than customers acquired through other channels.

-A customer is considered inactive if they have not purchased within “X” days (3 times the average number of days between orders) from a company.
+Customers are inactive if they have not purchased from a company within “X” days (3 times the average number of days between orders).
 A sequence of emails is used to re-engage inactive customers and encourage them to make another purchase.

 - The first email should be sent to the customer when they are considered an “inactive customer.”
-This email can be used to offer a small discount to the customer and persuade them to make another purchase.
 This email should be written as emotionally as possible.
+This email can offer customers a small discount and persuade them to make another purchase.

-- The second email is sent 7 days after the date the customer became inactive.
+- The second email is sent seven days after the date the customer became inactive.
 It can be used to remind the customer of the discount and to make personalized product recommendations.

-- The third email was sent 14 days from the date the customer became inactive.
+- The third email was sent 14 days after the customer became inactive.
 You can use this email to offer deeper discounts and limit the timeframe to create a sense of urgency.

 11. Abandoned Cart E-Mail

 It is a fact that 40-70 % of potential customers tend to abandon their shopping trolleys.
-However, it is possible to win back almost 10 % of customers who abandoned their shopping cart.
+However, it can win back almost 10 % of customers who abandoned their shopping carts.